Alcoholism Causes and Risk Factors

 An individual’s age strongly influences the likelihood of alcohol abuse.
 In general, alcohol use begins in late teens to early twenties, peaks in late to mid-twenties, and slows down by the early thirties.
 Individuals in their early to mid-twenties are the most likely to abuse alcohol and suffer from alcohol use disorders.
 However, the younger that an individual starts consuming alcohol, the more likely they are to develop alcoholism later in life.
 This is especially true of individuals who start drinking before 15.

 Certain professions are more likely to develop alcoholism than others.
 This is especially true of high stress, high risk professions, or those dominated by younger adults.
-Military members in particular are more likely to develop alcohol use disorders.
+In particular, military members are more likely to develop alcohol use disorders.
 Employment generally influences alcohol consumption.

 See how Jerry